heymoose/heymoose.github.io/projects.md

 ### Accenture Reactive Wall
 {% include youtube.html id="ffZhVnV_57I" %}
 Two particle wall modes: a passive mode where pictures float by and react to users walking by in the area, and active mode where particles shoot from your hands.
 Written in C++ using openFrameworks.

-## Personal Projects
----
-- [Intrinsify](https://github.com/heymoose/intrinsify) - A python command line tool for pulling stock data and calculating the intrinsic values.
-Read more about it on the [blog post]({% post_url 2018-12-11-python-module-stock-intrinsic-value %}).

-- [Intrinsify-React](https://intrinsify-63630.firebaseapp.com) - The python command line tool reworked as a web app using React.
-Check out the code at my [Github repo](https://github.com/heymoose/intrinsify-react).